adwait1-g/adwait1-g.github.io/_posts/write-your-own-xxxx/ELF-Parser/2019-12-05-writing-an-elf-parsing-library-part4-internal-data-structures-2.md

         unsigned char magic[4] = {'\0', '\0', '\0', '\0'};
         void *start_addr = NULL;
 ```
-* You'll know where each variables is used as we proceed.
+* You'll know where each variable is used as we proceed.

 **3.** Allocate memory for the object